vladmandic/human/README.md

 Performance will vary depending on your hardware, but also on number of resolution of input video/image, enabled modules as well as their parameters

-For example, on a desktop with a low-end nVidia GTX1050 it can perform multiple face detections at 50+ FPS, but drops to 5-10 FPS on a medium complex images if all modules are enabled
+For example, on a desktop with a low-end nVidia GTX1050 it can perform multiple face detections at 60+ FPS, but drops to 10 FPS on a medium complex images if all modules are enabled

+Performance per module:

+- Enabled all: 10 FPS
+- Face Detect: 80 FPS
+- Face Geometry: 30 FPS (includes face detect)
+- Face Iris: 25 FPS (includes face detect and face geometry)
+- Age: 60 FPS (includes face detect)
+- Gender: 60 FPS (includes face detect)
+- Hand: 40 FPS
+- Body: 50 FPS

 Library can also be used on mobile devices